elasticRTC/elasticrtc-tools/README.md

       spaces are not allowed.
 ```

-The first time you run ElasticRTC you might see message below.
+The first time you run ElasticRTC you might see following message.
 It basically
 means AWS credentials are not configured.
-You just follow instructions below,
+You just follow instructions,
-depending whether you are AWS administrator or not and enter you secret and access keys
+depending whether you are AWS administrator or not, and enter you secret and access keys
 in order to continue.
 For more information on AWS API keys go to section
 *Amazon Web Services (AWS)* below.